NRI Taxation in India

 - Under the DTAA, such income is not taxable in case His no. of days of stay in India is less than 183 days

-However, aforesaid exceptions would be subject to some other conditions like there is an actual physical presence in India, their salary has been a cross charge to an Indian entity etc. Further, in case such individuals earns any personal income from outside India like rent, interest etc., same will not be taxable in India.
+However, aforesaid exceptions would be subject to some other conditions like there is an actual physical presence in India, their salary has been a cross charge to an Indian entity etc. Further, in case such individuals earn any personal income from outside India like rent, interest etc., same will not be taxable in India.

 - Foreign Credit in case of Doubly Taxed Income